-The highest aid to gross national income ratio under any Australian government was in fact 0.48% under Holt, McEwen and Gorton in 1967-68.
+The highest aid-to-GNI ratio under any Australian government was in fact 0.48% under Holt, McEwen and Gorton in 1967-68.

 Costello relied on OECD statistics that are unreliable for the period in question.
 Even so, he was only out by a year and a fraction of a percentage point.
 Moreover, governments at the time did believe they were spending more than 0.5% of Australia’s national income on aid.

 Costello’s broader message – that Australia’s foreign aid generosity has diminished while Australians have become wealthier – is correct.

 Aid generosity under Menzies was twice as high as it is now, even though per capita income was less than half of its present level. – Robin Davies